-Retire Your Credit Card Debt With Citi Simplicity® Card
+Retire Your Credit Card Debt With Citi Simplicity Card

-This post contains references to products from one or more of our advertisers.
+This post contains references to products from our advertisers.
 We may receive compensation when you click on links to those products.
-Please visit our Advertising Policy for more details.
+Please visit our Advertiser Disclosure to view our partners, and for additional details.

 The best thing that you can do with your credit card is to always pay your entire balance in full and on time.
 If you do not pay your balance in full, you will incur interest on the average daily balance of all of your charges.
 And if your payment is not made on time, you will be charged a late fee, and your card's interest rate will be raised to what is called the penalty interest rate.

 But there is one credit card on the market that is designed to help cardholders avoid these problems, at least temporarily.
 The Citi Simplicity® Card from our partner Citi offers new applicants 21 months of interest free financing on both new purchases and balance transfers.
 In addition, cardholders are never subjected to late fees or a penalty interest rate.

 Why We Like This Card

 - 0% intro APR for 21 months on purchases and balance transfers

 - No late fees or penalty rates

 How This Card Works

 New cardholders are offered 0% APR promotional financing on purchases and balance transfers for 21 months, but there is a balance transfer fee.
 (Balance transfer fee applies with this offer 3% of each balance transfer; $5 minimum.)
 Qualifying balance transfers must be made within four months of opening an account, and cardholders must still make monthly minimum payments.